 Reporting Standards

-Reporting inferential statistics clearly, completely, and consistently is as important as choosing the right test.
-This section summarises reporting conventions widely used in linguistics and adjacent fields.
+Reporting inferential statistics clearly and consistently is as important as choosing the right test.

 Following the APA Publication Manual (7th edition):